What to Do if You Are Facing Eviction During COVID-19

 How Does the Eviction Ban Affect Me?

-President Biden issued an order to ban evictions for certain renters through March 31, 2021.
+The ban on evictions for certain renters has been extended through April 30, 2021.
 You will need to complete a declaration form indicating which eligibility requirements you meet.
 You may still be required to pay the rent due.
 This order protects you from eviction if you are not able to pay rent, not for any other rental violations.

 What Steps Should I Take If I’m Facing Eviction?